Skip to content

 Session replay and heatmap tools: Hotjar, FullStory, Microsoft Clarity, LogRocket.
 These tools record user keystrokes, mouse movements, and clicks.
 If they transmit search queries or form field content to a third-party server in real time as the user types, they create the strongest CIPA exposure.
 Tools that process data only after transmission are better positioned following Torres, but the risk has not disappeared.

-Live chat and support widgets: Intercom, Drift, HubSpot Chat, Zendesk.
-Chat software that initializes before the user has consented was at issue in the Javier ruling.
+Live chat and support widgets: Intercom, Drift, HubSpot Chat, and Zendesk have been named explicitly.
 The key question is whether the chat vendor has independent data rights to the conversation content.
-Where the vendor retains conversation data for its own purposes, the third-party interception argument has more legal traction.

 Advertising pixels: Meta Pixel, TikTok Pixel, LinkedIn Insight Tag, Pinterest Tag, Snap Pixel.
 These are explicitly named in a significant share of CIPA filings.
 Meta Pixel fires on page load by default and transmits full page URLs, referrer data, and user actions to Meta's servers immediately.
 If it fires before a user has consented, every transmission is a potential violation.
 For a detailed breakdown of Meta Pixel lawsuits, see our full coverage of that litigation wave.